What cardio to lose weight?

 Ideal for Rapid weight loss Cutting, muscle preservation

-Between these two approaches, a compromise exists: combining 1 to 2 HIIT sessions with 2 to 3 LISS sessions.
+Between these two approaches, a compromise exists: combining 1 to 2 HIIT sessions with 2 to 3 LISS.
 But this strategy is reserved for experienced practitioners.
-Beginners should favor LISS, a solid foundation for progressing without discouragement.
+Beginners should prioritize LISS, a solid foundation for progressing without discouragement.

-Remember the essential equation: a controlled caloric deficit remains key.
+Remember the essential equation: a controlled calorie deficit remains key.
 Your best ally is the cardio you practice without frustration, week after week.

-The mistake not to make: neglecting weight training
+The mistake not to make: neglecting strength training

 Every 500 g of muscle burns about 100 kcal per day, at rest.
 Yes, you read that right: even without doing anything, your body consumes more if you’re muscular.
-Result: you might not necessarily lose more weight on the scale, but you’re leaner, more toned, because your metabolism works for you constantly.
+Result: you may not necessarily lose more weight on the scale, but you are leaner, more toned, because your metabolism works for you all the time.

-The best way to preserve this muscle is simply to do weight training.
-Only doing cardio (especially LISS) will likely make you lose weight, but there’s a risk of looking like what’s called a skinny fat: thin, but without tone or visible muscle shape.
+The best way to preserve this muscle is simply to do strength training.
+Only doing cardio (especially LISS) will likely make you lose weight, but there’s a risk of looking what we call skinny fat: thin, but without tone or visible muscle shape.

-Every time you lift heavy weights, you create microtears in your muscles.
+Every time you lift heavy weights, you create micro-tears in your muscles.
 These small tears are normal: your body then repairs them, and it’s precisely this process that makes the muscle grow and strengthen.
 And this repair work also consumes energy.
-(In other words, you’re still burning even after the session.)
+(In other words, you keep burning even after the session.)

-So yes to cardio, but not without weight training.
-And conversely, weight training alone won’t be enough either: the two complement each other perfectly if your goal is to burn fat while sculpting your body.
+So yes to cardio, but not without strength training.
+And conversely, strength training alone won’t be enough either: the two complement each other perfectly if your goal is to burn fat while sculpting your body.

-And to help you calculate all this without hassle, we have created a basal metabolism calculator which will be your initial tool to avoid starting off on the wrong foot.
+And to help you calculate all this without hassle, we have created a basic metabolism calculator which will be your initial tool to avoid starting off on the wrong foot.

 So you understand, a too marked deficit (for example, 700 kcal less per day) can harm your body: fatigue, muscle loss, slowed metabolism… Opt instead for a moderate deficit (around 200 to 500 kcal per day), compatible with preserving your muscle mass.
-You can, for example, eliminate about 300 kcal daily through a mix of physical activity and slight dietary reduction.
-Cardio boosts expenditure, but without dietary control, its effects remain limited.
-A sustainable deficit is always better than a one-time extreme effort.
+You can, for example, eliminate about 300 kcal daily through a mix of physical activity and a slight dietary reduction.
+Cardio enhances expenditure, but without dietary control, its effects remain limited.
+A sustainable deficit is always better than an extreme one-time effort.

 Perseverance always wins over intensity.
 A light but regular deficit is more effective than a drastic diet.
 A daily 30-minute walk, combined with balanced meals, already creates a sustainable deficit.
 A professional can then help you adjust your intake according to your metabolism.